mestrad2/Milestone-Project-1-Browser-Game/README.md

 I am starting with the basic HTML functionality of the start screen.
 The user will be able to click on the Start button to open a new page where the game will be handled.

-The next section I will be tackling is the Javascript portion.
+The next section I tackled is the Javascript portion.
 Since the level designs will be created to KaboomJS, I believe this would be the next most logical approach.
 There will be a small amount of in-line scripting on the start page but the game scripting itself will be done on a seperate .js file.

 Finally I will work on CSS to make the start page and the game page more appealing and try to make it accessible to any screen size.